 Angel Investors

-Angel investors are individuals with a high net worth that provide funds for startups.
-These funds could either be a one-time thing or could be continuous and take place at different stages as the startup grows up.
+Angel investors are individuals with high net worth that provide funds for startups.
+These funds could either be a one-time thing or it could be continuous and takes place at different stages as the startup grows up.
 So, are angels basically lenders?
 No, because they don’t take their money back, at least not in the same way they’ve given it.
 Meaning that they exchange funds with equity.
 Unlike lenders, angel investors usually invest in the early stages of a startup to get it off the ground.
 So, they invest based on the potential of a company rather than the profitability.

 Angel Investors vs. Venture Capitalists

 Not to be confused with Vulture Venture Capitalists (VC), they both give money to companies and startups, but they’re not the same.
 When it comes to funding a business, angels use their own money.
-That is unlike VCs that use other investors’ money to put them in a fund.
-VCs are all about business and so they care more about profitability than potential.
+That is unlike VCs who use other investors’ money to put them in a fund.
+VCs are all about business so they care more about profitability than potential.

-The other side of the angel
+The other face of the angel

-The name alone has a knight-in-shinning-armor vibe to it, but as in all stories, there’s always a plot twist.
+The name alone has a knight-in-shinning-armour vibe to it, but as in all stories, there’s always a plot twist.
 While angel investors only take equity in exchange for funds, the equity could be 10% to 50% of your company!
 That means a possibility of losing control of your business.
 This is why it’s important to think twice before giving away your power even to angels.

 Angel’s heaven

 Except for that part, angels are mostly good for business.
 So where can you find them?
-Well, there are several places starting with Angel List; an online platform that helps business owners find investors.
+Well, several places are starting with Angel List; an online platform that helps business owners find investors.
 Angel Investment Network is another online platform where business owners can advertise their companies and angel investors will contribute if they are interested.
 Using your own connections to find an angel investor could work or hit up LinkedIn.